 Deacon Joe Esparza is a fifth generation Californian born and raised in Orange County.
 He attended Catholic elementary schools and graduated from Holy Family School, Orange High School and Claremont McKenna College with a degree in History.

-Deacon Joe and his wife, Barbara, have been married for 34 years and have one son Damian, who lives in San Diego.
+Deacon Joe and his wife, Barbara, have one son Damian, who lives in San Diego.

 Deacon Joe was ordained in the Diocese of Orange in 1999.
 His first assignment was Holy Family Cathedral, serving in the ministries of Baptism Coordinator, Funeral Vigils, Preaching, Marriages and various Sunday and Pontifical Liturgies with Bishop Brown.